DRIP

 (2022)

-In order to create repeatable products in the metal casting process, we normally make moulds.
+To create repeatable products in the metal casting process, moulds are typically used.

-Drip II is an experiment on the 'No mould mould'.
+Drip II is an experiment with the ‘No-Mould Mould.’
 I dripped fruits, vegetables, balloons, and plastic bottles into molten wax.
-The final pieces are one of a kind, with natural texture, traces of gravity, and what remains from the casting process.
+The resulting pieces are one-of-a-kind, showcasing natural textures, traces of gravity, and remnants from the casting process.